hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * This method is a way to make ts stationary

 * Exponential Smoothing Methods
-  * The limitation of moving average and weighted moving average is the ignorance of observation recency effect, and exponential smoothing methods can help deal with this issuer by having exponential decaying weights on observations (older data gets lower weights)
+  * The limitation of moving average and weighted moving average is the ignorance of observation recency effect, and exponential smoothing methods can help deal with this issue by having exponential decaying weights on observations (older data gets lower weights)
   * <b>Need to convert the ts to stationary</b> before applying moving average and exponential smoothing methods, since that align with the assumption of these methods
   * Smoothing methods are used to remove random noise, but can be extended for forecasting by ading smoothing factor α, trend factor β, seasonality factor γ in exponential smoothing methods
   * First order exponential smoothing